bluescarni/tanuki/doc/wrap.rst

       :param w: the target :cpp:class:`wrap`.
       :param args: the construction arguments.

-      :throws unspecified: any exception thrown by memory allocation primitives or by the invoked constructor of :cpp:type:`T`.
+      :throws: any exception thrown by memory allocation primitives or by the invoked constructor of :cpp:type:`T`.

    .. cpp:function:: [[nodiscard]] friend bool has_static_storage(const wrap &w) noexcept